Fallingwater: Early years

 The Kaufmann family used Fallingwater as a weekend home for 26 years.
 The family took the train to the Bear Run station, where a chauffeur drove them to the house.
 Herbert Ohler was the property's caretaker until 1939, when he was replaced by Jesse Hall.
 Relatively few changes occurred after the guest wing was completed.
 The Kaufmanns sometimes invited small numbers of people to Fallingwater.
-It hosted guests such as the artists Diego Rivera and Pablo Picasso, the scientist Albert Einstein and the artist Peter Blume.
+It hosted guests such as the artists Peter Blume, Pablo Picasso, and Diego Rivera, as well as the scientist Albert Einstein.
 Over the years, the family also added artwork.
 Part of the Kaufmanns' Bear Run estate caught fire in 1941, although the house itself was undamaged.
 The estate's dairy barn burned down in 1945, but the main house again avoided damage.

 Fallingwater showed signs of deterioration after its completion.
 The house originally leaked in 50 places, though later investigations found that the leaks had arisen from errors made by the builders.
 (Note: According to Hoffmann 1977, these issues included moist waterproofing, which caused the subflooring to rot, and improperly poured concrete, which contained loose pockets of sand.)
 The worsening condition of Fallingwater's terraces prompted Edgar Sr. to hire a surveyor in 1941.
 Contravening his own surveyor's advice, Edgar Sr. did not expand the wall under the western terrace.
 The terraces were surveyed 16 more times between 1945 and 1955.
 Despite subsequent repairs to the parapet, the cracks there periodically reappeared.
 Fallingwater's problems were so numerous that Edgar Sr. referred to it as "Rising Mildew".